-Out of school hours the DSL can be contacted by email: office@salterfordhouse.co.uk or kbaguley@salterfordhouse.co.uk
+Out of school hours the DSL can be contacted by email:

+office@salterfordhouseschool.co.uk or ssheppard@salterfordhouseschool.co.uk

-When the DSL is absent, the deputy - Mrs S Sheppard - will act as cover.
+When the DSL is absent, the deputy- Miss K Baguley - will act as cover.

 If the DSL and deputy are not available, Ms K Venables will act as cover (for example, during out-of-hours/out- of-term activities).
 Ms K Venables is DSL for EYFS.